 Now the standard use of RLSA is to increase bids on users who have already visited your site.
 It is predictable to have a higher chance of conversion if a user visited your site and browsed through the product/service details, price as well as the keywords related to your business.
 They are considered to be the potential and more valuable customers.
 Therefore, you should bid more aggressively to gain such potential customers.

 2. Customized Message and Landing Page for Particular Users

-Apart from modifying your bid in RLSA, you can tailor your ad text base on the principles that whether a user who visited your site before or completed a purchase.
-This is one of the others biggest benefits of RLSA.
-If you have a remarketing list of the users who completed a purchase, you can tailor the ad text and target to specific customers in an existing search campaign, such as offering them 10% off for next purchase.
+Apart from modifying your bid in RLSA, you can also tailor-made your ad text based on the principles that whether a user visited your site before or completed a purchase.
+This is one of the biggest benefits of RLSA.
+If you have a remarketing list of the users who haven’t completed the purchase, you can tailor the ad text and target to specific customers in an existing search campaign, such as offering them 10% off to remind them complete the purchase.

 3. Upsell the previously converted visitors

 When you have excluded the converted users from the campaign, a new campaign is needed to target them.
 RLSA is a great way to upsell and increase customer lifetime value of converted users.
 This has a positive impact on customer retention rate.
 Thus, the campaign should be specifically aimed at the converted customers and target them with an ad copy focused on up-selling further products/services based on their previous interactions.
 For example, if they subscribed to your basic plan, you can upsell them using ad copy like “Upgrade to Premium Plan with extra 20 dollars/per month, limited time offer” etc.

 Another way to make use of RLSA effectively is to split campaigns between new users and existing users.
 By adding users who are already converted as an excluded audience, it provided you a better insight to allocate your campaign budget.
 Though new users require more resources to acquire, they are important for business growth.
 Existing users are a lot easier to upsell and provide you cheaper conversions to increase volume.